-Emergency Preparedness, Response, Notification and Evacuation
+Emergency Preparedness, Response, Notification and Evacuation in-place and evacuation guidelines; and local contingency and continuity planning requirements.

 During a time of campus emergency, the employee discovering the emergency shall immediately place into effect the appropriate procedures necessary to meet the emergency, safeguard persons and property, and maintain educational facilities.
 Said employee shall immediately consult with the Ozarka College President, member of Administrative Counsel, or Campus Director to report the emergency.